seilanhiep/data/kh/source_data/ministry_of_planning/identification_of_poor_households_programme/2010/2010_round_metadata.md

 Description

 This dataset describes the poverty levels (1, 2, or other) covering 6,411 villages in 11 provinces.
+Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format